pranavrao145/yt-mp3-converter/README.md

 ## Using the App

-Navigate to `localhost:6969` in your browser to use the app.
+Navigate to the url **shown on the terminal** in your browser to use the app.
+The line will start with the words `Running on...` and the url will look something like `http://172.17.0.2:6969`, though it may not be exactly that.
 To download a video, search for the video in the search bar and hit `Download`.
 There is no confirmation message, so you can just hit `Download` and move on to the next video, doing multiple at a time.
 You can view progress in the terminal you ran the app from.
 Any video is FINISHED downloading if you see a message in the terminal like: `Deleting original file: <video-name>...`.
 If you download multiple things at once, you should see this message for the LAST video you downloaded, at which point you can safely assume all videos have been downloaded successfully.

-If you ever run into a `Forbidden` error, simply reload the page and re-download the song that caused the error.
+If you ever run into a `Forbidden` error, simply reload the page and re-download the video that caused the error.

 Any and all downloads will go to your `Downloads/yt-mp3-output` folder in the home directory.

-When done downloading songs, use `Control/Command+C` to exit the server in the terminal.
+When done downloading videos, use `Control/Command+C` to exit the server in the terminal.

 ## Updating